 Loose sentences

 Fixing loose sentence structures involves restructuring them to enhance clarity, coherence, and readability.
-To achieve this, focus on the core message, prioritize additional information, and reorganise sentences for better coherence.
+To achieve this, focus on the core message, prioritize additional information, and reorganize sentences for better coherence.
 Strategies include splitting complex sentences, reordering components for logical progression, and eliminating unnecessary details.
 Additionally, avoid lengthy introductory phrases to prevent repetition and redundancy, and ensure new information is not lost.

 Long sentences